What is Cavernous Sinus Thrombosis?

 Imaging Studies

-Imaging studies such as MRI (Magnetic Resonance Imaging) and CT (Computed Tomography) scans are commonly used to visualize the cavernous sinus and detect any abnormalities or clots.
+Imaging studies, such as MRI (Magnetic Resonance Imaging) and CT (Computed Tomography) scans, are commonly used to visualise the cavernous sinus and detect any abnormalities or clots.

 Blood Tests

-Blood tests can help identify the presence of an infection and assess the overall health of the patient.
+Blood tests can help identify the presence of an infection and assess a patient's overall health.
 Elevated white blood cell counts and markers of inflammation can indicate an ongoing infection.

 Lumbar Puncture

-In some cases, a lumbar puncture (spinal tap) may be performed to analyze cerebrospinal fluid.
+In some cases, a lumbar puncture (also known as a spinal tap) may be performed to analyse the cerebrospinal fluid.
 This can help rule out other conditions and provide additional information about the presence of an infection.

 Treatment for Cavernous Sinus Thrombosis